TEAMMATES/teammates/docs/ide-usage.md

        ![setupguide-8.png](images/setupguide-8.png)

    * Indentation: In TEAMMATES, we use 4 spaces in place of tabs for indentations.
-     Configure for all the languages used in TEAMMATES:
+     Configure for Java and JavaScript languages used in TEAMMATES:
      * Java: `Java → Code Style → Formatter → Edit → Tab policy → Spaces only`.
      * JavaScript: `JavaScript → Code Style → Formatter → Edit → Tab policy → Spaces only`.

+   * Validation: We do not validate HTML, JSP, and XML.<br>
+     `Validation` → uncheck the `Build` option for `HTML Syntax Validator`, `JSP Content Validator`, `JSP Syntax Validator`, and `XML Validator`.

+1. Indentation: Go to `Eclipse → Preferences` Configure 4 spaces in place of tabs for all the remaining languages used in TEAMMATES:
 	 * HTML: `Web → HTML Files → Editor → Indent using spaces`.
      * CSS: `Web → CSS Files → Editor → Indent using spaces`.
      * XML: `XML → XML Files → Editor → Indent using spaces`.
-   * Validation: We do not validate HTML, JSP, and XML.<br>
-     `Validation` → uncheck the `Build` option for `HTML Syntax Validator`, `JSP Content Validator`, `JSP Syntax Validator`, and `XML Validator`.

 1. `Clean` the project for all changes to take effect.
 Ensure that there are no errors.
 Warnings are generally fine and can be ignored.

    ![setupguide-6.png](images/setupguide-6.png)